Skip to main content Skip to secondary navigation

 Main content start

 A leading thinker in the field of international economics, Professor Ronald McKinnon was one of the first academics to analyze financial repression as a substantial barrier to successful economic development.
-He is remembered as an intellectual giant throughout the Stanford and economics community.
+He is remembered as an intellectual giant throughout the Stanford and economics communities.

 Funds awarded typically do not exceed $8,000 and must be spent within six months of the award.
 If the project involves human subjects, funds will not be disbursed until recipients obtain IRB approval.
 Awards prioritize projects requesting coverage of direct research costs, e.g., travel, field expenses, and data acquisition.